kevholditch/gokong/README.md

 ```

 ## Plugins
-Create a new Plugin to be applied to all APIs and consumers do not set `ApiId` or `ConsumerId`.
+Create a new Plugin to be applied to all APIs and consumers do not set `APIId` or `ConsumerId`.
 Not all plugins can be configured in this way
  ([for more information on the Plugin Fields see the Kong documentation](https://getkong.org/docs/0.11.x/admin-api/#add-plugin)):

 ```go